sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/convert_repository_groups_to_search_contexts.md

 ## Steps to convert repository groups to search contexts

 1. Log in to your Sourcegraph instance.
-1. Navigate to `https://your_sourcegraph_instance.com/user/settings` to access your settings
+1. Repository groups can be found in the settings configuration
+    - To access your users settings, navigate to `https://your_sourcegraph_instance.com/user/settings`
+    - To access organization settings, navigate to `https://your_sourcegraph_instance.com/organizations/<organization_name>/settings`
-1. If you are a site-admin, navigate to `https://sourcegraph.com/site-admin/global-settings` to access global settings
+    - If you are a site-admin, navigate to `https://sourcegraph.com/site-admin/global-settings` to access global settings
 1. Find the `search.repositoryGroups` object to view the current repository groups
 1. For each of the repository groups you want to convert, do the following:
     - Navigate to `https://your_sourcegraph_instance.com/contexts`
+    - Select the owner
     - Enter the repository group name as the context name
     - Optionally enter a description and choose a preferred visibility option
     - In the `Repositories and revisions` section enter the repositories from the repogroup